polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/windows.md

 1. ollow the instructions for [Ubuntu/Debian](../installation#ubuntudebian).

-## Install packages for a native Windows environment
+## Install required packages for Windows

 If you want to use a Windows computer to _natively_ build Substrate, you need to download and install several required packages.